Niikelion/Guider/examples/basic/README.md

 	});
 ```

-Before we start adding some elements to draw, we need to add rendering of gui at the end of main loop
+Before we start adding some elements to draw, we need to add rendering of the gui at the end of main loop

 ```c++
 		//activate texture for rendering